Reviews You Can Rely On

 Our Verdict

 The Black Diamond Creek 20 is our top choice for durability.
 This practical bag is an excellent choice for climbers who might want to take more than the bare minimum up a route and are willing to carry a bit more weight in exchange for a pack that will last significantly longer.
 The increased durability means that it can be hauled up the occasional pitch with no worries.
 It's comfortable both on the trail and on the climb, though it lacks most standard hydration system features, which could be a deal-breaker for some.
-Check out how it compares to the competition in our article on the best climbing backpacks.
+Check out how it compares to the competition in our review of climbing backpacks.

 REASONS TO BUY